Substandard care by GP

 J attended hospital the following afternoon and J was examined.
 Her intraocular eye pressures were significantly raised at 37/38 and her pupils were fixed and dilated.
 J was diagnosed with bilateral angle closure glaucoma and thereafter was registered as Severely Sight Impaired.

 J had to undergo YAG laser peripheral iridotomy and cataract surgery which did not improve her vision.
-She had no vision in her right eye and minimal vision in her left eye which she was reliant on.
+She had no vision in her right eye and minimal vision in her left eye, which she relied on.

 Injuries and losses